strangerstudios/pmpro-shipping/readme.txt

 == Changelog ==
 = .6 =
-* ENHANCEMENT: Support for same billing & shipping address when using the Add PayPal Express Option at Checkout and Pay By Check add-ons
+* ENHANCEMENT: Copying billing to shipping address when using the Add PayPal Express Option at Checkout and Pay By Check add-ons
+* ENHANCEMENT/FIX: Didn't save Shipping Address when using PayPal Standard

 = .5 =
 * ENHANCEMENT: Improved fields display on membership checkout page to use no tables for compatibility with Paid Memberships Pro v1.9.4.